 Mind Your Tire Pressure

-When one tire is under or over inflated, your car becomes unbalanced.
+When one tire is under or over-inflated, your car becomes unbalanced.
 This might seem like a trivial issue, but when you take a sharp turn, it is not.
 Unbalanced vehicles are much more susceptible to rolling.
 To prevent this, check your tire pressure regularly and adjust it if you need to.

 Never Drive While Intoxicated

 When a driver decides to get drunk, they lose a considerable amount of concentration, judgment, and reaction time.
 This careless state is much more likely to produce a rollover incident.
-Be sure not to drive if you have consumed alcohol, done drugs, or taken certain medications.
+Be sure not to drive if you have consumed alcohol, done drugs, or taking certain medications.

 Increase Following Distance